johnbywater/dcbdb/README.md

 The synchronous client functions effectively as a wrapper around the asynchronous client.

-The Rust UmaDB clients implement the same Rust traits and DCB object types used internally in the UmaDB server, and so effectively remotely present the internal server operations, using the same arguments, return values, and errors, with gRPC used as a transport layer.
+The Rust UmaDB clients implement the same traits and types used internally in the UmaDB server, and so effectively represent the essential internal server operations remotely, with gRPC used as a transport layer for inter-process communication (IPC).
+This project's test suite leverages this fact to validate both the server and the clients support the specified DCB read and append logic, using the same tests that work only with the abstracted traits and types.
+This also means it would be possible to use UmaDB as an embedded database.

+The client methods and DCB object types are described below, followed by examples of using the Rust clients for UmaDB.

 ### Retrieve Events from UmaDB  — `read()`